PotatoPirate8/Banking_System_Application/README.md

 - Original index preserved if update fails
 - Cleanup of temporary files on errors

+## Troubleshooting

+### Program exits when selecting "1.
+Create New Bank Account"
+- Symptom: The application appears to exit or crash immediately after entering option 1 in the main menu.
+- Cause: This was due to a large array being allocated on the stack during account number uniqueness checks, which could overflow the default Windows stack.
+- Status: Fixed on 2025-11-04 by replacing the stack array with a dynamically resized heap allocation.
+If you previously observed this behavior, rebuild with the latest source.
+- Verify: From the main menu, enter `1` and complete the prompts.
+The account should be created successfully and the menu should display again.

 ## Known Limitations

 1. **Maximum Accounts**: 1,000 accounts can be displayed in delete operation